igel7/web_scraping_yokin/ReadMe.md

 ## Core Features
 - Collects ordinary deposit interest rate information from all financial institutions in Japan at appropriate times and stores it in an Excel file.
 Specifically, it covers the following three stages:
 ### 1. Preprocessing
-- A. If you list the financial institutions you want to research in a CSV file, it automatically searches Google with the institution's name + "saving deposit interest rate" and lists the URL of the first page that appears.
+- A. If you list the financial institutions you want to research in a CSV file, it automatically searches Google with the institution's name + "saving deposit interest rate (普通預金金利)" and lists the URL of the first page that appears.
 - B. Process to open the listed URLs in the browser in batches of 10 (it is assumed that CSS selectors will be collected manually).
 ### 2. Information Acquisition
 - Automatically retrieves information from web pages by using the CSV file data of URLs and CSS selectors.